 Seleniummetallicum, The Element Selenium

 The symptoms of selenium describe a person who has resigned himself completely.
 He no longer has any connection to his creativity.
 The emaciation of the calf means that his standpoint has no solidity or stability.
 Ailments, after walking, says that this person does not allow himself any individual movement or development.
-Sleeplessness due to pulsations in the entire body expresses that the entire life force of this person has been held back.
+Sleeplessness due to pulsations in the entire body expresses that the whole life force of this person has been held back.

 “Comes to terms with the lingering illness because of weakness.”